ISSHF4060 - Gender Equality in the Nordic Countries

 The course gives an introduction to the Nordic context and an overview of how the concept and implementation of gender equality has developed and is currently practiced in the Nordic countries.
 The main focus is on the period after the 1970s, and themes that are taught relate gender equality to:

 - Work-life balance

 - Nordic gender equality in an intersectional perspective

 Moreover, dilemmas and paradoxes concerning gender equality in the Nordic countries will be a central theme, as well as the attempt to answer questions like: What can explain change and is there a Nordic model of gender equality?

 - advanced knowledge of concepts used in analysing gender equality issues

-- advanced knowledge of different conceptions of gender equality
+- advanced knowledge of different conceptions and theories of gender equality

 - advanced knowledge of challenges and outcomes of gender equality in specific fields

 - gender-sensitive perspective in other kinds of research